 2) Donate in Their Name

 Years ago, I was trying to find the perfect gift for my dad but he really had everything he needed and wanted.
-I finally decided on something that I then made a tradition, I 'bought' an animal in his name through Heifer International.
+I finally decided on something that I then made a tradition, I 'bought' an animal in his name through Heifer International that helped a family to make a better living.
 It was something that kept on giving and made both of us smile.
 Another year, sometime later, I found out he had inquired about a volunteer role with a veteran's organization.
-He wasn't able to make that work but I knew it was important to him.
+He passed away before he was able to get involved but I knew it was important to him.
 I connected with a veteran's organization and donated in his name that year.

 Pick a nonprofit with a cause that your loved one is passionate about, whether it is reading, a health cause, the unhoused, or empowerment of women and girls or an infinite number of others.
 To give it a personal touch, write a nice card along with it sharing why you selected it and the impact it will make in their name that goes far beyond the holiday season.